Lawrence R. 'Larry' Keyser P.P. 81

 In lieu of flowers, please consider a memorial contribution to the Shriners Hospitals for Children at www.donate.lovetotherescue.org.
 For more information about the organization, go to www.shrinershospitalsforchildren.org.

-To plant a tree in memory of Lawrence 'Larry' R. Keyser, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lawrence 'Larry' R. Keyser, please visit our floral store.

 Shriners Hospitals for Children